php-fig/fig-standards/proposed/psr-1-coding-style-guide/0300-namespace-use-and-class.md

 class should be in a file by itself, and should be in a namespace of at least one level: a top-level vendor name.

-Namespace names are always in `StudlyCase`.
 The `namespace` line should have one blank line after it.

-The `use` declarations go after the `namespace` declaration.
+All `use` declarations go after the `namespace` declaration.
 There should be one `use` keyword per declaration.

     <?php